 All our Pre-Sessional Online programmes require full-time study of 37.5 hours per week to enable students to meet the programmes’ learning objectives.

-As all Pre-Sessional Summer 2020 courses are online, consequently all your teaching will be online, so please ensure that you have the following in order to learn effectively; the University cannot provide you with hardware:
+If you choose to study online, please ensure that you have the following in order to learn effectively; the University cannot provide you with hardware:

 - A fast and reliable computer

 - A webcam (HD is preferable if you have the choicee)